model-checking/verify-rust-std/doc/src/core-transmutation.md

 If the context of the transmute is safe, these conditions should be proven with local reasoning.
 If the context of the transmute is unsafe, they may be discharged with a safety obligation on the caller.

-To keep the goal somewhat manageable, it excludes some classes of code (e.g. UTF8-validation, async tasks, and others); see the assumptions for the full list of excluded categories.
+To keep the goal somewhat manageable, it excludes some classes of code (e.g., UTF8-validation, async tasks, and others); see the assumptions listed below for the full list of excluded categories.

 ## Details